Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 But what is an AI personal assistant?
 How does it differ from general artificial intelligence?

-More important – how can investing in an AI personal assistant improve your business?
+More important – how can investing in AI assistant software improve your business?

 Let’s start with the basics: